gurraoptimus/QR-Portal/README.md

    ```
 3. Open `index.html` in your browser.

-### Option 2: Host Online
+### Option 2: Share Online
-1. Upload the files to any web server or hosting platform.
-2. Share the link with users.
+1. Share the link with users.

 ---